shubham1172/nand2tetris/README.md

 - [Or8Way](./projects/01/Or8Way.hdl) - Or(x0,...,x7)
 - [Mux4Way16](./projects/01/Mux4Way16.hdl), [Mux8Way16](./projects/01/Mux8Way16.hdl), [DMux4Way16](./projects/01/DMux4Way16.hdl), [DMux8Way16](./projects/01/DMux8Way16.hdl) - 16-bit wide with 4/8 inputs

-## Boolean Arithmetic
+## ALU
-We implement our ALU in this section.
-Using minimal hardware, our ALU can compute eighteen functions.
+This ALU can compute eighteen functions using some minimal hardware design.
 It uses 6 control bits where each bit refers to a certain elementary operation.

 |control-bit|description|
 |---|---|